Plate Solving Software for Astrophotography

 What is the best plate-solving software for astronomy?

 Plate-solving software can also be used to automate the process of astrophotography, allowing for more efficient imaging sessions.
-But what plate-solving software is the best for astrophotography?
+But what plate-solving software is the best?

 This depends on your personal preference, but to answer this, I have my own experience plus the research that I have carried out online.
 You can also go watch some YouTube videos that discuss this further.